 But the charity said his figures did not reflect the roles actually served by staff.

 It said that it employed six full-time staff and three part-time members of staff to directly work with the press on a national level.

-Botham also criticised the charity for spending £57m of its £134m during its last financial year on "fundraising, education and inspiring support", compared with £36m spent on its bird reserves.
+Botham also criticised the charity for spending £57m of its £134m expenditure during its last financial year on "fundraising, education and inspiring support", compared with £36m spent on its bird reserves.

 But Martin Harper, director of conservation at the RSPB, said: "The RSPB has two charitable objectives: as well as protecting and conserving nature, we are also required to advance the education and engagement of the public in the conservation of the natural environment.

-"Our communications staff play an important part in achieving that second objective, for example organising events, writing and producing materials for use on our reserves and helping to inspire and educate our supporters in how they can help nature themselves.
+"Our communications staff play an important part in achieving that second objective, organising events, writing and producing materials for use on our reserves and helping to inspire and educate our supporters in how they can help nature themselves.
 For the majority of these roles, assisting journalists is only a small part of their job."

 He said the charity invested about £15m in fundraising and marketing the previous year, which led to about £76m in voluntary donations.

 Botham and YFTB have attacked the charity several times over recent years, frequently over the subject of grouse moors.
 Botham, who owns a grouse shoot, argues that grouse shooting land is managed in a way that encourages endangered birds of prey such as hen harriers to flourish.